TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/identity-server.md

 - `is.end-device-picture.bucket`: Bucket used for storing end device pictures
 - `is.end-device-picture.bucket-url`: Base URL for public bucket access

+It is also possible to disable uploads:

+- `is.end-device-picture.disable-upload`: Disable end device picture uploads

 ## User Registration Options